jblindsay/whitebox-tools/readme.txt

 python3 wb_runner.py

+Or, if Python 3 is the default Python intepreter:

+python wb_runner.py

 At the command prompt (after cd'ing to this folder, which contains the script).

 WhiteboxTools is distributed under a permissive MIT open-source license.
 See LICENSE.txt